-MSN POLICY NO. 500-18 POLICY NAME: Evaluation of Student Performance in the Master of So Evaluation of Student Performance in the Master of Science in Nursing Program SUBJECT: Evaluation of Student Performance in the Master of So Evaluation of Student Performance in the Master of Science in Nursing Program EFFECTIVE DATE: December 2018 POLICY HISTORY REVIEWED DATE December 2018, January 2019, January 2020, August 2020, May 2021, May 2022, May 2023 REVISED DATE January 2020, August 2020, May 2021, May 2022 PURPOSE A description of the evaluation process of students in the Master of Science in Nursing Program
+MSN POLICY NO. 500-18 POLICY NAME: Evaluation of Student Performance in the Master of Science in Nursing Program SUBJECT: Evaluation of Student Performance in the Master of Science in Nursing Program EFFECTIVE DATE: December 2018 POLICY HISTORY REVIEWED DATE December 2018, January 2019, January 2020, August 2020, May 2021, May 2022, May 2023, June 2024 REVISED DATE January 2020, August 2020, May 2021, May 2022, June 2024 PURPOSE A description of the evaluation process of students in the Master of Science in Nursing Program

-Students will be evaluated using varied means throughout the Master of Science in Nursing Program.
+Students will be evaluated using a variety of methods throughout the Master of Science in Nursing Program.
 Faculty may elect to use exams, quizzes, discussion board communication, written homework assignment, presentations and other means to assess student progress towards outcomes.

-Faculty will adopt specific rubrics that will be used in each course, so that students are being evaluated in a similar manner from one course to another.
-Those rubrics are listed in each course and in the syllabus for the course.
+Faculty will adopt rubrics that will be used for specific assignments in each course, so that students are being evaluated in a similar manner from one course to another.
+Those rubrics are listed in each course shell in the LMS.
+Grading for each evaluation method will be clearly stated in the course syllabus.